Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `CCUDAHandler`, `CCUDADevice`, `CCUDAExportableMemory`, `CCUDAImportedMemory`, and `CCUDAImportedSemaphore` are exported from `Nabla.dll` through the normal Nabla ABI.
 - Their public declarations do not expose CUDA SDK structs, CUDA SDK layouts, or `cuda.h` / `nvrtc.h` includes.
 - CUDA implementation state is owned by Nabla through private `SNativeState` members.
 Consumers cannot construct CUDA wrapper objects with arbitrary internal CUDA state.
-- `CUDAInteropNative.h` declares exported accessor functions whose definitions still live in `Nabla.dll`.
+- `CUDAInteropNative.h` declares exported accessor classes whose definitions still live in `Nabla.dll`.
+The opt-in header owns only the CUDA SDK surface.
+Nabla owns the implementation and ABI.
 - Native opt-in ABI uses CUDA Driver API handles/enums such as `CUdevice`, `CUcontext`, `CUdeviceptr`, `CUexternalMemory`, and `CUexternalSemaphore`, plus small Nabla-owned parameter structs.
 - A package built with one compatible CUDA SDK can be consumed by native interop code built with another compatible SDK without rebuilding Nabla.
 The loaded driver and NVRTC runtime are still validated at runtime.